masayafunakoshi1/photography-website-v2/README.md

-Creating myself a beginner photography website using JavaScript alongside React.js.
+A beginner photography website using JavaScript and React.js.
 Using CSS and Material UI for the majority of the styling and visuals.
 Connected to the Google Firebase/Firestore API to hold my images as well as any inputted information within it's collections.
+Website is also responsive to browser/device max-width, mainly using CSS styling to accomplish that.

 NETLIFY LINK: https://dreamy-cori-899bee.netlify.app/
+.
+.
+.
+.
+.
+.
+.
+.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).